 The Principality of Andorra, as it is officially known, was founded by Emperor Charlemagne in 805, in gratitude to the people in this area after their heroic struggle against the Saracens.
 But it wasn’t until 1288 that this territory officially became a country.
-At present, its form of government is a parliamentary co-principality, and the heads of state are the bishop of the nearby Catalan city of La Seu d’Urgell and the President of France.
+Currently, its form of government is a parliamentary co-principality, and the heads of state are the bishop of the nearby Catalan city of La Seu d’Urgell and the President of France.

 Considered the highest country in Europe, it is situated in the Pyrenees where there are peaks over 15,000 feet high.
 The small nation is a very safe place and has one of the highest life expectancy rates in the world.
-Through trade, tourism, and banking, the economy is booming.
+Through trade, tourism, and banking, its economy is booming.

 A visit to this tiny country should begin in the capital, Andorra la Vella, one of the seven parishes—administrative divisions—that comprise the principality.
-Although the area is slight, more than 1,200 boutiques selling everything from technology, sports gear to perfumes, and beyond, are concentrated there.
+Although the area is small, more than 1,200 boutiques selling everything from technology, sports gear to perfumes, and beyond, are concentrated there.

 This profusion of outlets is due to the fact that the products are duty free up to a favorable limit stipulated by customs, which explains the significant presence of Spaniards, French and international travelers who come here just to shop.